HOW TO EAT RAMEN LIKE A JAPANESE

 After you finish eating Japanese say “Gochisousama (deshita)” and leave immediately after finishing, not taking a long time or just hanging out.
 During busy hours people are usually waiting for an available seat, especially at popular shops.

 Here are some words in Japanese that may be useful for you at ramen shops:

 extra fee = 別料金 (betsu ryokin)

 Other useful notes:

 *Even though there are seasoning bottles on the table, using a lot may be lacking compassion to the cook.

 *At beef bowl shops, Ramen shops and Tendon (tempura bowl) shops prices are lower than other Japanese restaurants, and they are basically fast food shops even if there are comfortable tables and chairs.
 Consideration of other guests by leaving quickly after finishing is necessary during crowded times.

-*At popular shops during crowded times, each of your group may be asked to sit at empty chairs separately rather than wait for seats next to each other to become available.
+*At popular shops during crowded times, each of your group may be asked to sit at empty seats separately rather than wait for seats next to each other to become available.

 Illustration by Fili Mauai